Board of Trustees

 HEAD OF SCHOOL

 A Fifth Generation Episcopalian, Mr. Reinke is a past senior warden and vestry clerk.
-Additionally, he was a trustee for the Episcopal Diocese of California’s School for Deacons and of U.C.
-Berkeley's Canterbury Foundation, which sponsors Episcopal programs for Cal students.
-Mr. Reinke was board chair of Clausen House, an Episcopal agency which provides essential services for almost 200 developmentally disabled adults.
+He currently serves as a diocesan delegate for St. James' Episcopal Parish where he is an active member of the Mens' Fellowship, a lector and usher.
+Mr. Reinke was a trustee for the Episcopal Diocese of California’s School for Deacons and of U.C.
+Berkeley's Canterbury Foundation which sponsors Episcopal programs for Cal students.
+Mr. Reinke was also board chair of Clausen House, an Episcopal agency which provides essential services for almost 200 developmentally disabled adults.
 He is very proud of his brother Steven, a longtime resident of Clausen.
-At St. James' Episcopal Parish, Mr. Reinke is an active member of the Men's Fellowship and volunteers as a lector.
-Both he and his partner Dr. Claudia Nau are also enthusiastic advocates for the food ministries at the parish, which they believe are among the most vital programs of St. James'.
-Mr. Reinke is also a lifetime member of the Union of Black Episcopalians.

 Mr. Reinke graduated from Brown University with department honors in U.S. History and earned his MA in Educational Leadership from Teachers College at Columbia University.
-Mr. Reinke is an active volunteer for Brown, he is a member of the Brown Corporation's ad-hoc committee on government relations and previously served as a class marshal and on the Brown Corporation's advisory council on relations with Tougaloo College.
+Mr. Reinke is an active volunteer for Brown, serving on the University's Annual Fund Leadership Council.
+He was appointed several times to his class leadership gifts committee and helped the University establish the John Hope Service Award.
+Mr. Reinke was a class marshal for his 25th class reunion and previously served on the Brown Corporation's ad-hoc committee on government relations and advisory council on relations with Tougaloo College.